khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - would you like to present your progress to your class?
 - has anyone joined the Facebook group?
 - what's your preferred way of communication?
 Email, Moodle?
-- is there any clarification needed on the `di-identity` writting assignment?
+- do you need clarification on the `di-identity` assignment?
-- the Zoom webinars should only be accessed when remote study was requested e.g [here](https://www.essex.ac.uk/student/covid-19/remote-study)
+- you should only use the Zoom webinars if your [request to study remotely](https://www.essex.ac.uk/student/covid-19/remote-study) was granted
 - there is no official reading list, but there are many links and references in the files on this repository that I would encourage you to check

 ### GitHub